aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-media-files/picture-frame/_index.md

 ## Delete Cropped Areas of Picture

-If you want to delete the cropped areas of the contained image, you can use the [IPictureFillFormat.DeletePictureCroppedAreas](https://reference.aspose.com/slides/net/aspose.slides/ipicturefillformat/deletepicturecroppedareas/) method.
-This method returns the cropped image or the origin image if cropping is not necessary.
+If you want to delete the cropped areas of an image contained in a frame, you can use the [IPictureFillFormat.DeletePictureCroppedAreas](https://reference.aspose.com/slides/net/aspose.slides/ipicturefillformat/deletepicturecroppedareas/) method.
+This method returns the cropped image or the origin image if cropping is unnecessary.

 This C# code demonstrates the operation: